ASliceOfToast/Reversi/README.md

 <b>eg.</b> `java Reversi Human RandomComputerPlayer` or `java Reversi Human IntelligentComputerPlayer`

-There are three types of players: Human, RandomComputerPlayer, and IntelligentComputerPlayer.
+There are four types of players: Human, RandomComputerPlayer, IntelligentComputerPlayer, and ReallIntelligentComputerPlayer.
 <b>Human:</b> Allows for user input to determine moves.
 <b>RandomComputerPlayer:</b> A simpleminded bot that makes random moves against its opponent in futile hopes of success.
 <b>IntelligentComputerPlayer:</b> An AI modeled after Ebenezer Scrooge greedily flipping tiles whilst annihilating his foes.
+<b>ReallyIntelligentComputerPlayer:</b> An undefeatable AI that will destroy every shred of hope you had.
+Just give up.
+It's over.

 <b>Player 1 goes first and their pieces are denoted by X, while Player 2's are denoted by O.</b>